 IS CLAT Exam Tough: If you’re a scientific student, you’re probably weighed down by your parents’ and instructors’ expectations.
 You will be expected to fly out of your schools and arrive in IITs, NITs, and AIIMS, to mention a few.
-You are sometimes obliged to pick something you would not choose if peer pressure and counsel were not present.
+You are sometimes obliged to pick something you would not choose if peer pressure and counsel were absent.
 Science isn’t a topic; it’s a vast ocean of ideas, concepts, and jargon that no one can ignore.

 Is Clat Exam Tough?

 Any wise science student should have little trouble passing this metaphorically enormous exam.
 It wouldn’t be an exaggeration to suggest that scientific students are better at it!
-In addition, Rajat Maloo, a Jaipur native, was the CLAT 2017 winner, and to everyone’s astonishment, he was a science student!
+In addition, Rajat Maloo, a Jaipur native, was the CLAT 2017 winner; to everyone’s astonishment, he was a science student!
 People prefer coaching institutions for CLAT preparation, but I feel it is possible to prepare yourself if you know what to read and practice.

 Is it too late for me to study for the CLAT?

 Students commonly believe that CLAT preparation takes a long period, which is incorrect.
 I’ve met students who start studying for the exam after their board exams and succeed!
 Though, starting to prepare it in the first semester of 12th grade gives you an advantage over kids who realize their ambition of enrolling in a top law school in India later.

 But it barely matters; it doesn’t matter how long you study; what matters is that you comprehend the gist of the knowledge accessible from the disciplines.
 It’s never too late to pursue your dreams, so even if you devote one or two months to studying honestly, you’ll have a good chance of passing this metamorphically enormous exam.